dcoles/ivle/doc/dev/coding.rst

 :samp:`lp:~ivle-dev/ivle/{branch-name}` and then merged into the trunk when complete.

+Developers who are not members of the ``ivle-dev`` team will not be able to commit to ``lp:ivle``.
+However, contributions are still welcome.
+External developers with a patch or new feature should create a branch named :samp:`lp:~{your-name}/ivle/{branch-name}`, and make a merge request to ``lp:ivle`` when ready.
+Regular contributors may be invited to ``ivle-dev`` on a case-by-case basis.

 All associated branches can be found on the `IVLE Launchpad Project Page
 <https://launchpad.net/ivle/>`_.